-MEASURE TARGETS RESULT MEASURE TARGETS RESULT Ensure all landfill activities, facilities and services comply with resource consent conditions, landfill management plans (developed in partnership with imi and iwi), and appropriate legislative requirements ACHIEVED Respond to identified non-compliance issues within five working days Ensure the landfill management plan addresses potential impacts on imi and iwi mahi kei/mahinga kai No non-compliance issues or other environmental impacts were noted at the landfill site in 2022/23.
+MEASURE TARGETS RESULT Ensure all landfill activities, facilities and services comply with resource consent conditions, landfill management plans (developed in partnership with imi and iwi), and appropriate legislative requirements ACHIEVED Respond to identified non-compliance issues within five working days Ensure the landfill management plan addresses potential impacts on imi and iwi mahi kei/mahinga kai No non-compliance issues or other environmental impacts were noted at the landfill site in 2022/23.
 This is based on environmental monitoring information supplied, which considers the effects on surface and ground water.
 Recently the Ministry for the Environment completed an assessment on how the landfill is operating and complies with legislative requirements and concluded the Owenga Landfill demonstrated a good level of compliance, given its unique waste management challenges.
 The previous waste audit in May 2021 found two non-compliances related to the recording and reporting of the waste that was coming into the then operative Te One dump site.
 These issues have now been rectified.
 No comparative data is available as the landfill site was not operational in 2021/22.
 Ensuring our landfills remain compliant remains important to Council.
-We will be working closely with our partners Fulton Hogan, Environment Canterbury, Ministry for the Environment, imi and iwi to ensure our landfill management plan, along with best practice and other Ensure available landfill space is optimised by compaction of waste NOT MEASURED Ensure landfill activity is provided in a safe manner, with all health and safety risks to nearby residents managed and mitigated ACHIEVED Ensure that from 2022/23, waste compaction density, measured by survey, is greater than 0.6 tonnes/m3 (can be measured once annual volume of waste to landfill is established) Ensure there are no reports of injury or illness attributable to the use of the facilities The survey result will be delayed until a full year of waste disposal has occurred at the landfill site (no comparative results are available).
-Council expects the survey to occur in the 2023/24 financial year to determine the level of compaction based on waste total that has entered the landfill.
-Council is committed to redirect waste from landfill through promotional campaigns which encourage alternatives to disposal (reduce, reuse, recycle).
-There have been no reports of personal injury or illness during the landfill operation (no comparative results available, due to facility not being operational in 2021/22).
-Ensuring our waste management site remains safe to people entering the facility and living nearby remains a key priority to the Council.
-Council will continue to work closely with our contractors - Fulton Hogan along with other interested parties; such as imi and iwi, to ensure we comply with best practice along with other cultural considerations.
-Ensure availability of adequate landfill space permitted for the disposal of municipal solid waste to ensure sustainability of waste disposal services ACHIEVED Ensure sufficient landfill space permitted for the disposal of municipal solid waste for at least one year (current requirements are approximately 1,000 cubic metres) cultural considerations.
-There is currently sufficient landfill space for the disposal of waste in the current cell for more than one year.
+We will be working closely with our partners Fulton Hogan, Environment Canterbury, Ministry for the Environment, imi and iwi to ensure our landfill site remains compliant with our landfill management plan, along with best practice and other cultural considerations.
+Ensure availability of adequate landfill space permitted for the disposal of municipal solid waste to ensure sustainability of waste disposal services ACHIEVED Ensure sufficient landfill space permitted for the disposal of municipal solid waste for at least one year (current requirements are approximately 1,000 cubic metres) There is currently sufficient landfill space for the disposal of waste in the current cell for more than one year.
 In 2021/22, the cell site was predicted to have a life of five years and be filled by June 2027.
 Current trends indicate lower than anticipated levels of waste are being transferred to the site, primarily due to Council encouraging alternatives to disposal, such as the Mitre 12 facility.